 Obstacles to overcome

-“Questions of the quality of the listed companies, in terms of governance and standards, will need to be seriously considered, as the country is only getting its first real taste of corporate operations [in more than half a century].”
+“Questions of the quality of the listed companies, in terms of governance and standards, will need to be seriously considered, as the country is only getting its first real taste of corporate operations [in more than 50 years].”
 Armstrong also cautioned that turning all six of YSX’s initial companies out at once would overload the market and not allow proper time for vetting.

 Indeed, launching the stock exchange too soon would run the risk of confusing an already apprehensive investor market.
 Without proper guidance and a measured rollout, experts worry that corporate governance will suffer, as companies not accustomed to long-term growth will look to cut corners in order to raise their list price in the short term.